LukasLichten/TeamMofuMofu-Discord-Bot/README.md

 - And only one webhook
 - If you set up the bot it will repost the 5 most recent streams
 - But it will persist what it posted
-- The persist/data.json automatically cleaned, so indefinitly grows (by only a handful of bytes per stream though)
+- The persist/data.json is not automatically cleaned, so indefinitly grows (by only a handful of bytes per stream though)
 - It's update interval is once every 5min, except when there is a stream scheduled strating <5min or live, then every 15s
 - If you have multiple streams scheduled then the Going Live message is put underneath the most recently scheduled stream (which is not necessarily the live one)
 - PRIVATE and UNLISTED streams will be announced (and linked) too!